Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Journal Costs}

+We think this section is of great importance to the astrophysics community, and the scientific community in general.
+Science is underpinned by communication and collaboration.
+Systems that disrupt this are naturally abandoned for better ones given sufficient time.
+We provide a simple cost analysis for the papers published this year to put into perspective how expensive (and lucrative) publishing can be (brace yourselves!).

-Throughout the years, there has been a constant increase in the publishing costs of journal publications.
-With more journals shifting to gold open-access where authors need to pay an Article Processing Charge (APC) for readers to view the article for free, there has been mounting pressure on authors and their grant funding to keep up with publication costs. \textbf{For example, typical APCs are in the range of thousands of USD; starting at about \$1400 USD and upto around a staggering \$13,000 USD}.
+Throughout the years, there has been a gradual increase in the publishing costs of journal articles.
+With more journals shifting to gold open-access where authors need to pay an Article Processing Charge (APC) for readers to view the article for free, there has been mounting pressure on authors and their grant funding to keep up with publication costs.
+For example, typical APCs are in the range of thousands of USD; starting at about \$1400 USD and can go up to a staggering $\sim$ \$13,000 USD.
 Especially for readers who are not in the astrophysics or broader scientific community, we emphasise a few key points that one may find shocking:

 \begin{itemize}